 Loading performance.
 This will vary based on the integration complexity, source systems accessed and data volumes involved.
 The best practice is to create several prebuilt integration use cases and compare how each product performs on these specific examples.

 Scalability.
 You should supplement the loading performance tests with stress tests that simulate anticipated growth in the number and size of your sources and targets.

 Ease of use.
 This will vary based on the knowledge and skills of the data integration developers involved.

 Training on the data integration product.
 This may include vendor in-person classes; online classes, live or pre-recorded; or Web recordings for specific features or processes.

 Documentation and support.
 There should be separate criteria for developer online help versus technical documentation.
 How the vendor provides support -- online Q&A for common issues, online chat, in-person discussions and on-site -- and pricing of each should also be included in the evaluation.

 Once you've created your evaluation criteria, it's time to select a short list of products and create your request for proposal.
-To help you assemble a candidate pool from which to choose, the final article in this series will examine the leading data integration products in the market, comparing their features and functions.

 Is data curation the next step in data integration?

 How data integration and quality are essential to big data CRM